darthsebulba04/homeassistant/README.md

 ### [Phillips Hue RWL020] Smart Dimmer Switch and Remote
 Great remotes for manually toggling lights and changing brightness.

-_Chosen for it's many button options and portability._
+_Chosen for the many button options and portability._
 - Count: 3x
 - Protocol: Zigbee